 The infants were then given models of the third figure who stepped in and the third figure who ran away.
 They preferred the “hero” model every time.
 This suggests that babies are capable of recognizing heroism before they can even speak.
 No wonder we root for superheroes like demigoddess and Amazon princess Diana in Wonder Woman, who leaves her home of Themyscira to protect powerless human beings from the threat of Ares during World War I.

 Superheroes reflect the changing times

-Superheroes always arise in times of great social stress, and they can even help drive the change that society requires.
+Superheroes always arise in times of great social stress and they can even help drive the change that society requires.
 It’s no coincidence that the world’s first superhero was dreamed up in 1937.
-The Great Depression had inflicted misery on millions of people, and the Nazis and the Japanese posed formidable threats.
-This called for a powerful superhero who could take on the toughest challenges without flinching: Superman, who was soon joined by Captain America, Wonder Woman, and Captain Marvel.
+The Great Depression inflicted misery on millions of people and the Nazis and the Japanese posed formidable threats to the world.
+This called for a powerful superhero who could take on the toughest challenges without flinching: Superman, who was soon joined by Captain America, Wonder Woman and Captain Marvel.

 The X-Men came out of a different era: The civil rights movement of the late 1960s and 1970s.
 These mutants are always being persecuted for being different, reflecting social concerns around racism.
 Marvel also used the X-Men to address other types of otherness.
 Northstar, for example, “came out” as gay in 1991 to be more inclusive of the LGBTQ+ community.
-Now multiple Marvel fan favorites are LGBTQ+, such as Loki, Valkyrie, Iceman, Hulkling, and Miss America.
+Now, multiple Marvel superhero fan favorites are LGBTQ+, such as Loki, Valkyrie, Iceman, Hulkling and Miss America.

-Then there’s Black Panther, the phenomenally successful movie that showed the world that superheroes don’t have to be white.
+Then there’s Black Panther, the phenomenally successful movie that showed the world that there are superheroes of all races.
 It goes to show how far superheroes and society have come since 1937.

 Superheroes look real on screen